High-dimensional estimation of quadratic variation based on penalized realized variance: Introduction

 In the context of joint modeling of the cross-section of asset returns, if a factor model is adopted, one should expect a small number of eigenvalues of $\Sigma$ to be dominant (see also Section \ref{section:simulation}).
 In other settings, such as when the market is complete and some entries of $Y_{t}$ reflect prices on derivative contracts (spanned by the existing assets and therefore redundant), one should even expect the rank of the volatility to be strictly smaller than the dimension.
 In such an instance, the rank of the covariance matrix is smaller than $d$, meaning that the intrinsic dimension of the system can be represented in terms of a driving Brownian motion of lower dimension.
-In general, identifying a low rank can, for instance, help with the economic interpretation of the model, or it may lighten the computational load related to its estimation or simulation; we refer to several recent studies on identification and estimation of the intrinsic dimension of the driving Brownian motion and eigenvalue analysis of QV in \citet*{ait-sahalia-xiu:19b, fissler-podolskij:17a,jacod-lejay-talay:08a,jacod-podolskij:13a, jacod-podolskij:18a} in the fixed dimensional setting.
+In general, identifying a low rank can, for instance, help with the economic interpretation of the model, or it may lighten the computational load related to its estimation or simulation.
+We refer to several recent studies on identification and estimation of the intrinsic dimension of the driving Brownian motion and eigenvalue analysis of QV in \cite{ait-sahalia-xiu:17a, ait-sahalia-xiu:19b, fissler-podolskij:17a,jacod-lejay-talay:08a,jacod-podolskij:13a, jacod-podolskij:18a}, see also \citet*{kong:17a,kong:20a} in the high-dimensional setting.
+A related contribution of \citet*{pelger:19a} incorporates a finite-activity jump process in the model.

 In this paper, we develop a regularized estimator of $\Sigma$ called the penalized realized variance (PRV).
-We draw from the literature of shrinkage estimation in linear regression \citep*[e.g.,][]{hoerl-kennard:70a, tibshirani:96a}.
+We draw from the literature of shrinkage estimation in linear regression (e.g., \cite{hoerl-kennard:70a, tibshirani:96a}).
 In particular, we propose the following LASSO-type estimator of $\Sigma$ based on the RV in \eqref{equation:realized-variance}: